ryanchao2012/gutt/README.rst

 ```

-We can generate unit testing templates for all implementations by just one line:
+`testgen` can generate unit testing templates for all implementations in just one line:

 ```
 $ testgen -m my_awesome_package -o mytests